Tesla was founded on the 1st of July in 2003 by a group of engineers based in San Carlos, California.

 All these cells are interconnected in a combination of series and parallel to produce the required power to run the electric car.

-Glycol coolant is passed through metallic inner tubes which intertwine their way through the small gaps between the cells.
+Glycol coolant is passed through metallic inner tubes that intertwine through the small gaps between the cells.
 This is one principle that sets Tesla apart from other electric car manufacturers.

-By using many small cells instead of few big cells, essential cooling is guaranteed.
-This reduces thermal hot spots which produce even temperature distribution among the many cells – leading to higher battery pack life.
+By using many small cells instead of a few big cells, essential cooling is guaranteed.
+This reduces thermal hot spots, which produce even temperature distribution among the many cells – leading to higher battery pack life.

 Do Tesla Cars Break Down Often?